OCA/hr/hr_public_holidays/README.rst

 HR Public Holidays
 ==================

-This module is a technical module to handle public holidays ; it is used by other human ressources modules that need to take into account public holidays in their behavior.
+This module is a technical module to handle public holidays;
+it is used by other human resources modules that need to take into account public holidays in their behavior.

 Installation
 ============